asteyven/SET08103-base/assessment/README.md

 Each group will undertake **four** graded code reviews as well as a final submission at the end of Week 13:

 Note that Teaching starts in Week 2.
-Week Commencing 22nd January
+Week Commencing 16th of February

-1. Week 5 Code Review 1 (30% of CW mark).
+1. Week 4 Code Review 1 (25% of CW mark).
-2. Week 9 Code Review 2 (30% of CW mark).
+2. Week 8 Code Review 2 (25% of CW mark).
-3. Week 12 Code Review 3 (30% of CW mark).
+3. Week 12 Code Review 3 (25% of CW mark).
-4. Beginning of Week 13 Final deliverable (10% of CW mark).
+4. Week 13 Code Review 4 (25% of CW mark).

 The code reviews will take place during your usual Lab sessions.
 Each group will be given **15 minutes maximum** for the code review.
 Your group will be **allocated a time for the code review**.
 The details of the individual review points are below.
 These meetings **must be attended** at the **stated time**.
 Guidelines for grading the group: